-A follow-up Letter to the Editor (see Sweet) expresses support of the author and the personal experience as a seriously ill physician unable to get support from colleagues.
+A follow-up Letter to the Editor (see Sweet) expresses support of the author and the personal experience of being a seriously ill physician unable to get support from medical colleagues.

 Bradach, K. & Jordan, J. (1995).
 Long-term effects of a family history of traumatic death on adolescent individuation.
 Death Studies 19, 315-326.